 - I further understand that failure to abide by these rules is considered a serious violation of Dickinson College Community Standards and subject to disciplinary action.

-2. Supplemental Notes from a Peer Note-taker: If a student requests supplemental notes from a peer note-taker, refer to the Faculty Memo on Procuring Student Note-takers with all the instructions you’ll need, including a script for announcing the need for a volunteer note-taker (who will receive a gift certificate to the Bookstore).
-This should be accompanied by a Note-taker Application Form, which you should copy for potential volunteers.
-You can also find a script online at www.dickinson.edu/ADS-NT.
+2. Supplemental Notes from a Peer Note-taker: If a student requests supplemental notes from a peer note-taker, refer to the Faculty Memo on Procuring Student Note-takers, which contains all the instructions you’ll need, including a script for announcing the need for a volunteer note-taker (who can receive a gift certificate to the Bookstore), and a Note-taker Application Form, should you need one to choose between multiple volunteers.
+You can also guidance on facilitating this accommodation at www.dickinson.edu/ADS-NT.

 Be sure to look over each applicant’s notes and choose 1 note-taker based on the quality of those notes.

-After you select a note-taker, send his or her name, the name of the class, the name of the recipient, and how the note-taker is taking notes to email@example.com.
-A representative from ADS will contact and train the note-taker on how to scan and send notes to us, which we will then send to the recipient.
-You can send us the application either by interoffice mail, by scanning and sending it, or by having the chosen note-taker bring it to us.
 It is important to note that when a student is provided with a note-taker as an accommodation for a disability, the student receiving the accommodation must be present in class in order to receive the notes for that day.
-Note-taking as an accommodation does not replace attendance.
+Note-taking as an accommodation does not replace attendance (unless a student specifically has an attendance-related accommodation).

-Please email firstname.lastname@example.org if a student eligible for receiving supplemental notes is inexcusably absent from class.
+Please email firstname.lastname@example.org if a student eligible for receiving supplemental notes is consistently absent from class.